 Sword Coast Stratagems: AI Modifications

-The distinction between these components and the "tactical challenges" is a bit arbitrary, but basically components in this section either don't alter creatures' abilities at all, or do so in a relatively low-key way.
+The distinction between this section and the next two ("tactical challenges") is a bit arbitrary, but basically components in this section either don't alter creatures' abilities at all, or do so in a relatively low-key way.

 Smarter general AI

 This component improves the generic AI used in melee and ranged combat throughout BG2.
 In addition, it rearranges creatures' choices of proficiencies and (where appropriate) high-level (non-spellcaster) abilities, assigns kits to some fighters and thieves who don't currently have them, and ensures that creatures have correct (or at any rate consistent!) saving throws, attack rolls, levels, and kit abilities.
 It will mostly affect fighters, thieves, and monsters without large numbers of special abilities.

 Main features of this component include: